seanmayer/spring-microservices-refresher/README.md

 - `kubectl set image deployment <deployment-name> <container-name>=<image-name>` - set a deployment's image

+How to get a deployment's history?

+- `kubectl rollout history deployment <deployment-name>` - get a deployment's history

+How to rollback a deployment?

+- `kubectl rollout undo deployment <deployment-name>` - rollback a deployment

+#### Kubernetes Services

+- A Service in Kubernetes is an abstraction which defines a logical set of Pods and a policy by which to access them
+- Services enable a loose coupling between dependent Pods
+- A Service can be configured to route traffic to a set of Pods
+- A Service can be configured to proxy traffic to a set of Pods
+- A Service can be configured to proxy traffic to a single Pod
+- A Service can be configured to expose multiple identical Pods as a single virtual IP address
+- A Service can be configured to expose a set of Pods as a virtual IP address that is not managed by Kubernetes
+- A Service can be configured to expose a set of Pods as a DNS name that is not managed by Kubernetes
+- A Service can be configured to expose a set of Pods as a DNS name that is managed by Kubernetes
+- A Service can be configured to expose a set of Pods as a set of DNS records that are managed by Kubernetes
+- A Service can be configured to expose a set of Pods as a set of DNS records that are managed by Kubernetes and are resolvable from outside the cluster
+- A Service can be configured to expose a set of Pods as a set of DNS records that are managed by Kubernetes and are resolvable from outside the cluster and are load balanced
+- A Service can be configured to expose a set of Pods as a set of DNS records that are managed by Kubernetes and are resolvable from outside the cluster and are load balanced and are sticky (session-affinity)
+- A Service can be configured to expose a set of Pods as a set of DNS records that are managed by Kubernetes and are resolvable from outside the cluster and are load balanced and are sticky (session-affinity) and are load balanced across multiple ports
+- A Service can be configured to expose a set of Pods as a set of DNS records that are managed by Kubernetes and are resolvable from outside the cluster and are load balanced and are sticky (session-affinity) and are load balanced across multiple ports and are load balanced across multiple protocols
+- A Service can be configured to expose a set of Pods as a set of DNS records that are managed by Kubernetes and are resolvable from outside the cluster and are load balanced and are sticky (session-affinity) and are load balanced across multiple ports and are load balanced across multiple protocols and are load balanced across multiple ports and protocols

 #### Kubernetes Responsibilities

 - Kubernetes is responsible for: